Sauravn04/saurav-nayak-recipe-ETL-project/README.md

 7\.
 Known Constraints & Limitations
 -----------------------------------

-1.  **Synthetic Data:** Aside from the primary recipe ("Chicken Gravy"), the dataset is machine-generated.
-Ingredient combinations may not be culinarily accurate.
+-   **Synthetic Data Quality:** The primary seed recipe ("Chicken Gravy") is real, but the remaining 19 recipes are machine-generated for testing volume.
+As a result, ingredient combinations in the synthetic set may not be culinarily accurate (e.g., "Ice Cream with Garlic").

-2.  **Batch Latency:** The pipeline is batch-based.
-Real-time user interactions would require a streaming solution (e.g., Dataflow).
+-   **Batch Processing Latency:** The current pipeline operates on a scheduled batch model.
+Real-time user interactions are not reflected in the analytics warehouse instantly; they appear only after the next scheduled Cloud Function execution.

-3.  **Schema Rigidity:** The CSV export assumes a consistent schema.
-Significant changes in the NoSQL document structure would require updates to the Python extraction logic.
+-   **Schema Rigidity:** The ETL transformation logic in `main.py` assumes a strict JSON structure.
+If the Firestore document schema changes significantly (e.g., renaming `ingredients` to `components`), the Python extraction logic will require manual updates to prevent failures.

+-   **Cloud Function Timeout:** The Gen 2 Cloud Function has a default timeout (usually 60 seconds).
+For extremely large datasets (thousands of recipes), this might need to be increased, or the architecture migrated to Cloud Dataflow.

+-   **Region Dependency:** The Gen 1 Loader Function requires the Cloud Storage bucket to be in a specific region configuration to fire triggers reliably, which can limit multi-region redundancy options without additional configuration.